 Forewarning: while this isn’t intended to scare, the reality is aerial dance is a high-risk sport.
 Unfortunately, most don’t take the necessary precautions and sadly, we see and hear of students every year who are injured.
 This has ranged from sprained ankles to broken backs.
 There is a way to do home rigging safely.
 The catch?
 It’s expensive.

 First, let’s discuss some examples of unsafe rigging at home.

 – Using eyebolts that screw into a ceiling joist or stud.
 These are not rated for human loads.

 – Rigging from trees, decks, stair rails, or non-load supporting beans.

 We once had a 9-year-old student practicing on bed sheets hung by the stair rails.
 Sadly, the railing failed, and she suffered extensive injury from falling directly onto her head.
 She was “only” 4 feet off the ground.

 While they may seem secure, these types of rigging methods can easily fail as they aren’t rated for aerial loads.
 For aerial acrobatics, a rig point must have a load capacity of no less than 2000 lbs, preferably more (up to 5,000 as an OSHA standard for fall arrest systems).
-So much more than a person’s weight comes into play when one is spinning, climbing, dropping, sliding, etc. You can read more about dynamic loads here.
+So much more than a person’s weight comes into play when one is spinning, climbing, dropping, sliding, etc. Read more about dynamic loads and aerial movement.

 So, how do I know if my structure can support aerial loads?
 A structural engineer is the only person who will be able to assess the structural integrity and safety of a potential aerial point.
 We do not do any consultations as we are not structural engineers.
 If you want an aerial point in your home, the first thing you need to do is hire a structural engineer to assess the space.
 After the assessment, you may need to hire a contractor to complete any additional reinforcement as recommended by the engineer.
 As you might imagine, it is hard to estimate a cost, but generally you’re likely looking at thousand(s).